White House Announces $1.7 Billion in New Commitments to End Hunger and Build Healthy Communities

 FoodCorps co-founders Curt Ellis and Cecily Upton share the power of storytelling in the food justice and food equity movements.

-Local and state elections impact you and issues you care about — like healthy meals in school — in more ways than you think.
+Local elections impact issues you care about in more ways than you think.

 Zeke Smith, FoodCorps’ Vice President of Programs, shares how we partner with Native and Indigenous communities and how we came to these practices.